How does a man of letters and words connect with his children? With a baseball, of course.

 And, since I’m down filial memory lane, my grandmother’s offensive exploits in outstate Minnesota church picnic softball games is the stuff of legend.
 She couldn’t run for anything, but could she rake!
 My fondest memory: her, at her kitchen table in the summer, with WCCO’s booming signal and Herb Carneal on the air calling Twins games.
-Later, when she and my grandfather moved closed to my family in Wisconsin, she would still sit at the kitchen table in the summer with the radio, trying to pull CCO in from 200 miles away.
+Later, when she and my grandfather moved closer to my family in Wisconsin, she would still sit at the kitchen table in the summer with the radio, trying to pull CCO in from 200 miles away.
 I’d like to think she’d be proud of my choice of semi-serious hobby.

 I’d like to think she’d be sitting on my deck, smiling as her grandson struggled mightily to get her great-granddaughters to figure out how to catch a ball.

 The faux baseballs that came with the girls’ first gloves are essentially foam.
 Throwing one is not that far off from throwing a wad of toilet paper.
 The slightest wind sends it off course, every toss straight out of the hand of Hoyt Wilhelm or Tim Wakefield.
 How is anybody going to learn from that?

 I floated the idea of using a real ball.
 My wife barely let the words float in the air before she shot that down.